Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

 First, some basics:

-- Because PlantIT supports deployments to shared computing environments (e.g., HPC clusters), PlantIT workflows are *containerized*: every workflow runs in one or more [Singularity](https://sylabs.io/singularity/) containers.
-We recommend getting familiar with containers in general and Singularity in particular before moving on.
+- Because PlantIT supports deployments to shared computing environments (e.g., HPC clusters), PlantIT workflows are *containerized*: code runs in one or more [Singularity](https://sylabs.io/singularity/) containers.
-- PlantIT doesn't care what your workflow looks like.
+- PlantIT doesn't care what your code looks like.
 If it runs in Docker or Singularity, it will run on PlantIT.
-Use any software stack you like.
+Use any stack you like.
 - PlantIT doesn't care what your data looks like.
-If it fits in a file or directory on your deployment target, PlantIT will feed it to your workflow.
+If it fits in a file or directory on your deployment target, PlantIT will feed it to your code.

-All you need to host your own workflows on PlantIT is a [GitHub](https://github.com/) account.
-Create one if you need to, otherwise you're ready to go!
+To deploy your own <i class="fas fa-stream fa-1x fa-fw"></i> **Flow**s on PlantIT, you'll need a [GitHub](https://github.com/) account.

 <br>